-There are so many different things to consider when starting a business.
-In fact, many budding entrepreneurs get overwhelmed before they’ve even gotten their new business running!
+There are so many different things to consider when starting a business in 2025.
+With evolving technology and updated legislation, many budding entrepreneurs can feel overwhelmed even before their new venture is up and running!

-When there’s more than a few things to keep track of, it helps to have some sort of guidance.
-That’s why we’ve compiled a list of 12 basic steps when starting a business to help get you moving in the right direction.
+When there’s more than a few things to keep track of, it helps to have clearly defined guidance.
+That’s why we’ve updated our list of 12 essential steps for starting a business—tailored for the challenges and opportunities of 2025—to set you in the right direction.

 1. Get A Business Plan